Srijamaj10/NeuraAI_Personalized_Voice_Assistant/README.md

 # NeuraAI Personalized Voice Assistant

 NeuraAI is an intelligent personal voice assistant built using Python, OpenAI API, and speech synthesis technologies.
-It understands natural language voice commands, interacts with users using AI-generated responses, performs web searches, opens applications, tells time, and saves chat prompts for later reference.
+It understands natural language voice commands, interacts with users using AI-generated responses, performs web searches, opens applications, tells time, writes emails on request, and saves chat prompts for later reference.

 ---

 ## Features

 - **Voice Recognition:** Listens to user commands via microphone using SpeechRecognition.
 - **AI-powered Chat:** Uses OpenAI's GPT-3 to generate intelligent responses based on user input.
 - **Text-to-Speech:** Converts AI responses to natural-sounding speech.
 - **Web Automation:** Opens popular websites like YouTube, Google, and Wikipedia on voice commands.
 - **Time and Application Control:** Tells current time and can open system apps like Camera.
+- **Email Writing:** Can compose emails on your behalf, e.g., "Write an email for my boss for my resignation."
-- **Chat History Saving:** Saves user prompts and AI responses as text files for review.
+- **Chat History Saving:** Saves user prompts and AI responses as text files for review in the `GeminiAI` folder.
 - **Configurable:** Easily modifiable for adding more commands or AI models.

 ---

 ## Installation

 1. Clone this repository:
    ```bash
    git clone https://github.com/Srijamaj10/NeuraAI_Personalized_Voice_Assistant.git
 Navigate to the project folder: